mehulkar/mehulkar.com/source/blog/2023/01/ticktick-product-requests.md

 I've been using [TickTick][1] pretty heavily since 2016, completing ~1400 tasks over this time (according to my profile page).
-I really like it and would reocmmend it to others.
+I really like it and would reocmmend it.
 I use it for things that are somewhere between daily chores and big projects.
 My wife and I have a shared list where we track things we need to do around the house, things we need to buy, etc.
 I don't pay for the premium version, but here are some features that, if